Our final news roundup and information overload hour.

 He's never voted in his life.

-He thinks his val his vote does not count.
+He thinks his vote does not count.

-He thinks, you know, that politicians are corrupt.
+He thinks that politicians are corrupt.

-I said the only thing I want for my birthday and Christmas this December is for you to vote.
+I said, the only thing I want for my birthday and Christmas this December is for you to vote.

-And Wow, so you got you gotta, so that's all you wanted for your birthday.
+So that's all you wanted for your birthday.

 When's your birthday?